 - Write or recite affirmations

-Give Yourself Permission
+Give Yourself Permission to Practice Self Care

 I know the “e-word” gets thrown around at lot these days with negative connotations.
 But in this case, we’re not talking about taking something.
 We’re talking about giving.